-BMC 164 PARTICIPATION IN BW-TV One or two credit hours
+BMC 164 PARTICIPATION IN BW-TV

 Prerequisite: Registration with instructor's approval only.

 Students may work at BW-TV for credit by working as photographers, reporters, directors, producers, etc. as approved by the station management and the instructor.
 This course is graded.